Bipolar disorder facts revealed!

 Types of bipolar disorder

 41. Bipolar Type 1 is characterized by at least one manic or mixed episode.
+They nearly always experience major depressive or hypomanic episodes.
 The mania in Bipolar 1 is serious and can even involve bipolar psychosis.

 42. Bipolar Type 2 is characterized by at least one hypomanic episode, (hypomania meaning literally ‘below mania’), and one major depressive episode.